tytydraco/yessleep/out/Dental_Damn.md

 ***Exhaustion.***

 I had been ground down like the tooth that had the root canal.
-Except the pain.
+Things were different now.
 That pain was back.

 That excruciating, delicately exquisite pain that made me think my brain might be hosting the 2024 bacteriological Olympics.